 It’s scary what can get between a business and its potential customers.
 Fortunately, it is possible to apply a copywriting approach to help transform your content from a sales obstacle into something much more inviting.

-Here are five ways your business content could be spooking your prospects – and what you can do about it:
+Here are five ways your business content could be putting off prospects – and what you can do about it:

 Overcommunicating can be just as damaging as its opposite.
-So don’t let content overload turn interested prospects into nervous Nellies.
+So don’t let content overload drive away interested prospects.
 Apply a consistent copywriting approach to reduce the chances of death by information.

 No-one wants to feel like the invisible man.
 Impersonal and generic content could make potential customers believe that they don’t really matter to you.
 By adopting a more targeted copywriting focus, you can create content which is more likely to win them over.

-You know those fun house mirrors which distort your reflection beyond recognition?
+You know those fun house mirrors that distort your reflection beyond recognition?
 Well, if you want to stop prospects backing away from you, you need to keep those mirrors in mind when you’re copywriting for your business.
-In other words, turn your approach around so your content reflects what is important to your clients, not just you.
+In other words, turn your approach around so your content reflects what’s important to your clients, not you.

 Sadly, some businesses still end up hypnotising their potential new clients with less than engaging content.
 Apply a strategic copywriting focus to bring out what’s really interesting about your product or service.
 Seek out the unusual and keep it relevant to your prospects.
 Then you’ll have content that’s more thriller than filler.